SyneticNL/Hyral/packages/vue/documentation/Vue.md

 ```

 ## Collection mixin
-When the properties, data entries or computed properties `collectionName`, `resourceType` and `hyralService` are
+When the properties, data entries or computed properties `source` is
 defined a collection is created and the items loaded via the Hyral Vuex store modules.

 You can also provide a data entry or computed property `parameterBag` to filter the collection.